minprog/app-studio/40 Guided/40 Journal/content.md

 - Finally, to your `onCreate()`, add some code that creates sample items, so that we can use these to test.

+> The code in the `onCreate()` method will only be executed the first time the database is created. if you make changes to the schema of your database (like adding columns or changing their names) or changes to the `onCreate()` content, you need to either reinstall your app, delete the app's data from the phone or force a call to `onUpgrade()`.

 ## Transform the helper into a singleton